DidierSpaier/EFI3M/README.md

 5  (nvme0n1p1)/EFI/opensuse/grubx64.efi
    Label: openSUSE 15.0 Leap
 6  (nvme0n1p1)/EFI/ubuntu/fwupx64.efi (hidden)
 7  (nvme0n1p1)/EFI/ubuntu/grubx64.efi
    Label: GRUB from Ubuntu 18.05
 8  (nvme0n1p1)/EFI/ubuntu/shimx64.efi (hidden)
 9  (nvme0n1p1)/EFI/ubuntu/mmx64.efi (hidden)
    Label: MoK Manager from Ubuntu
 10 (sdc1)/EFI/fedora/MokManager.efi
 11 (sdc1)/EFI/fedora/gcdx64.efi
    Label: GRUB menu from Fedora 28

-Type:
+Type either:
-a number between 1 and 11 to select a boot entry then set the label used to display it in the boot menu,
+the number of a boot entry to customize its label,
 D to set the Delay before auto boot,
 M for a Mute menu, S for a menu with Sound,
 O to modify the boot Order,
 V to Validate your modifications.
 Just press Enter to undo all modifications and return to the main menu.

-Your choice:
+Type the number or letter that corresponds to your choice.

 ```

 As shown EFI3M also allows the user to easily customize the boot menu, modifying the label of a boot entry (how it is displayed), hiding it, reordering the boot entries, setting the delay before auto boot.